How do you bring history to life for your kids? Learn how we are bringing pioneer history to life with The Queen’s Treasures.

 Bringing Pioneer History to Life

 My children were already familiar with these period items thanks to my love of living history sites.
 We visited Old Sturbridge Village as often as possible when we lived in Massachusetts, and all four of my kids LOVED washing clothes on a washboard at This Is the Place in Utah last summer.

 Now that they have the accessories, they love re-creating scenes from Laura’s life.
 They put together this little video entirely on their own, detailing a day in Laura’s life.

 Besides the history education, this kind of play is wonderful for helping young children develop plot and sequencing.
 For an older child like Emma who doesn’t really play with dolls much at this point it’s a great exercise in thinking about historical accuracy and adding in plot details.

 In addition to this Little House on the Prairie set, The Queen’s Treasures has a neat line inspired by Jane Goodall.
 They also carry more 18 inch dolls, and 18 inch doll accessories, both historical and modern.

 Discount Just for My Readers

 The Queen’s Treasures is offering a discount just for my readers for purchases on their site.
-You can get 10% on top of the instant 25% you save when you login to your account using the code THRIFTY (must be in caps).
+You can get 10% on top of the savings you already receive when you login to your account using the code SMILES (must be in caps).
 This is an especially great deal with the sales they are running over the holiday season.

 Are your kids fans of the Little House books?
 Do you have any of The Queen’s Treasures products?
 If so, which are your favorites?
 How do you bring history to life for your children?